 Also, most of the archeological sites are in Trujillo.
 It’s obvious how to get to most of them.
 The only site that’s really a bit further out is Huacas Sol y Luna.
 If you tell the bus driver that’s where you want to go, they should be able to drop you on Av.
 Incas, from where you can catch the collectivo, or grab a taxi.

 Just a heads up that here in Northern Peru, you kind of want to stay in your lane, if I may put it that way.
 In other words, watch out for wandering off the beaten track.
 It can quickly metamorphose into a scene out of “The Badlands.”
 Part of it is that it’s so arid.
 However, there’s another part that has to do with social conditions.
 People will even warn you about trying to get the bus to Huacas Sol y Luna.
 That’s actually alright.
 But there are areas where you want to watch it, including the outskirts of Huanchaco (like if you fail to get off the bus in time, and go to the bus depot).
 The main parts of Huanchaco and Trujillo seemed totally fine though.
 Just a heads up.

 For its small size, Huanchaco does quite respectably on the nomad cafes.

 A couple of other cafes possibly worth trying are Otra Cosa, and Moksha Yoga and Surf Hostel.
 They are vegetarian restaurants, but they have coffee beverages and wifi as well, and pretty decent seating areas.

-I felt like I could have just stayed in Huanchaco.
+I felt like I could have just stayed in Huanchaco, listening to those waves roll in.
 But after 3 weeks, my visa was up, and I headed out at the last minute on a night bus for Guayaquil.
 Huanchaco is such a great spot.
 I don’t know what higher praise I can give.